Myths About Ice Dams

 In the High Sierras we see all sorts of winter conditions resulting in various ice formations: light snows, heavy snows, dry snows, wet snows, sometimes drenched with torrential rains that turn snow into a solid ice mass; temperatures well below 0°, temperature swings of 60° or more in a single day, and the list goes on.

-We’ve made the Radiant Edge family of ice melt products the ideal solution for all conditions.
+We’ve made the Summit family of ice melt products the ideal solution for all conditions.

 Ice Dam Myth #1

 “You need to heat the roof several feet up from the edge.”

 Ice dams are formed when meltwater from the heated living area exits the snow at the edge and re-freezes.
-Radiant Edge focuses heat right here.
-Some systems require you to heat well up the roof unecessarily.
+Summit focuses heat right here.
+Some systems require you to heat well up the roof unnecessarily.